Dixin/dixin.github.io/src/content/posts/category-theory-via-csharp-2-monoid.md

 published: 2024-12-12
 description: ") is an important algebraic structure in category theory.
 A monoid M is a set M equipped with a binary operation ⊙ and a special element"
 image: ""
-tags: ["C#", ".NET", "Functional Programming", "LINQ", "Category Theory", "Categories", "LINQ via C#", "Monoid`"]
+tags: [".NET", "C#", "Categories", "Category Theory", "Functional Programming", "LINQ", "LINQ via C#", "Monoid`"]
-category: "C#"
+category: ".NET"
 draft: false
 lang: ""
 ---